microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Tabs_L.png" height="300" width="300" description="Tabs Leak Sensor" %}

+For more information on the specifications on the Tabs Temperature and Humidity Sensor and sample decoding code for the device, refer to the [TBDW100](/assets/pdf/TBDW100).

 #### Tabs Ambient Light Sensor

 US Model Number: TBAM100-915